acheong08/rev-obsidian-sync-plugin/README.md

 - Go to community plugins
 - Enable the plugin
 - Configure the API URL in settings after setting up your sync server
+- Go to core plugins
+- Enable sync
+- Connect to remote vault

 ## FAQ
 > Why is this not part of the community plugins?